Whu-wxy/Non-local-U-Nets-2D-block/README.md

 # Non-local U-Net for Biomedical Image Segmentation
-Implement 2D global aggregation block of Non local U-Nets in pytorch.
+Implement 2D and 3D global aggregation block of Non local U-Nets in pytorch.